digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-10-02-newsletter-september-roundup.md

 This week the OAIC released the findings of its [2020 Australian Community Attitudes to Privacy Survey][11].
 The survey has been running for 30 years, and captures an interesting snapshot into the attitudes and habits of Austalians regarding privacy.
 Take a peek!

-Finally, if you’ve recently watched the Netflix documentary, The Social Dilemma, and are feeling outraged by the issues it raised— we hear you.
-If you’re thinking about removing yourself from social media, we get it, here’s an article on [what to do before you break up with Facebook][12].
-If you’re not ready to leave social media just yet that’s totally fine too (tbh, we don’t think that disconnecting from social networks will solve the bigger, underlying issues).
+Finally, if you've recently watched the Netflix documentary, The Social Dilemma, and are feeling outraged by the issues it raised— we hear you.
+If you're thinking about removing yourself from social media, we get it, here's an article on [what to do before you break up with Facebook][12].
+If you're not ready to leave social media just yet that's totally fine too (tbh, we don't think that disconnecting from social networks will solve the bigger, underlying issues).
 There are many ways you can make a difference and take action!
 For example, by actively supporting Digital Rights Watch (through [making a donation][13], following us [on Twitter][14], sharing our posts, and participating in [our campaigns][15]), you help us continue to push for real, systemic change.
 Well, that&#8217;s a wrap for September,

 Sam, Lucie and your whole DRW team.

  [1]: https://u1584542.ct.sendgrid.net/ss/c/atcYNHk4Eh2YdGnwBh-YDA2XqZ4BvKfwqMjhJ3bRLIppcYPJx_bns_axIHLV2hZHCg2HKGacmdLRmLClMiF9o4MLS-3l-_v-w1OO3Z8f-V9S3P8dawS_iO5Pvd_k9zc3eaYJKHRdfPYcMmkUKCBFaVnqppMA5v0ZnB5HhZZmjGBaHC2IbmwwEGJS8Th3xQMLQitx-Jo_ScwNBoQfQ_zGzB4I-ikq4cM32K1uYBfotHRforme0yGxFr6kiowztBrX2TemWtENJypudffxF2XC8FNKLYaSQ1aLzVpGgJrFNns/35h/THqqqrIgRbaFcZmRTaKWsQ/h0/OcJ0WXyBBQKIP4-OCNpnwLAvatAlWQ7E9MGvup9FRuA